6.1. Software Development (Git Users)#

 There is one caveat to using rebase: Do not rebase commits that you have pushed to a public repository.
 Rebase abandons existing commits and creates new ones that are similar but different.
 If you push commits that others pull down, and then you rewrite those commits with git rebase and push them up again, the others will have to re-merge their work and trying to integrate their work into yours can become messy.

 6.1.11.
-Accessing a Developer’s Repository
+Accessing a Developer’s Repository#

-RTEMS developers with Git commit access have personal repositories on https://git.rtems.org/ that can be cloned to view cutting-edge development work shared there.
+RTEMS developers with Git commit access have personal repositories on https://gitlab.rtems.org/ that can be cloned to view cutting-edge development work shared there.

 6.1.12.
-Commit Message Guidance
+Commit Message Guidance#

 The commit message associated with a change to any software project is of critical importance.
 It is the explanation of the change and the rationale for it.
-Future users looing back through the project history will rely on it.
+Future users looking back through the project history will rely on it.
 Even the author of the change will likely rely on it once they have forgotten the details of the change.
 It is important to make the message useful.
 Here are some guidelines followed by the RTEMS Project to help improve the quality of our commit messages.

 • When committing a change the first line is a summary.
 Please make it short while hinting at the nature of the change.
-You can discuses the change if you wish in a ticket that has a PR number which can be referenced in the commit message.
+You can discuss the change if you wish in a ticket that has a PR number which can be referenced in the commit message.
 After the first line, leave an empty line and add whatever required details you feel are needed.

 • Patches should be as single purpose as possible.
 This is reflected in the first line summary message.
 If you find yourself writing something like “Fixed X and Y”, “Updated A and B”, or similar, then evaluate whether the patch should really be a patch series rather than a single larger patch.